akc42/app-utils/README.md

   config-promise) is set to a string which is a comma separated list of topics and that list has the topic for this debug call in it.

-  **Note**: the debug function checks with the server (via a debugconf api call) to see if the topic is enabled.
-This is then cached for a minute, so any calls around the same time will use the reply.
-This allows the server to change what topics are available and for the client side to quickly find if it should now start sending message
+  **Note**: the debug function checks with the sessionStorage.getItem('debug) (via an await for the Config Promise) to see if the topic is enabled (assumes the result is a ':' separated string of topics).
+This allows the server to change what topics are available via the config api call.

 # dom-host